Bhutanise People Showing Their Traditional Dance

 Trip Highlights

-• The analogous land of Nepal and Bhutan tour welcomes millions of global visitors with warm hospitality and a cheerful smile.
+• The Nepal and Bhutan tour welcomes millions of visitors from around the world with warm hospitality and a cheerful smile.

 • I am also exploring the world heritage sites of the Nepal-Bhutan tour.

-• Enrapturing view of mountains above 7000 m on Bhutan tour
+• Enrapturing view of mountains above 7000 m on the Bhutan tour

 • Remember the Mount Everest Tour for the rest of your life.

-• We are exploring the hidden gems of Nepal and the Bhutan tour.
+• We are exploring the hidden gems of Nepal and Bhutan.

 Overview of Nepal Bhutan Tour